Western women continue best start in six years; Griffon men extend win streak to four

 Missouri Western men 93, Northeastern State 87

-The Griffon men set the tone from the opening tip Saturday afternoon, as they rode the momentum of a 10-0 run to start the game to a six-point victory over Northeastern State.
+The Griffon men set the tone from the opening tip Saturday afternoon, as they rode the momentum of a 10-0 run to start the game to a six-point victory over Northeastern State (5-3, 0-2).

 “It’s big for us to be able to start off games the right way and start off games that energetic,” junior Caleb Bennett said.
 “It gave us a lot of momentum in the beginning of the game.”